Wanting to show others that you can be fit while vegan isn’t silly at all.

 Hopefully you can find what you’re looking for from the above stores.

-There will likely be more clothing brands catering to vegans in the future, and if you hear of any, let me know in the comments below and I’ll add them to the list.
+There will likely be more clothing brands catering to vegans in the future, and if I hear of any, I’ll add them to the list.